 Relatively speaking, very small amounts of calories are likely not the main contributor to a weight loss plateau.

-Try using the SIMPLE app to log your foods and drinks and get personalized insights that can help you identify where to make small changes that deliver a big impact.
-Get started today by taking our SIMPLE quiz.
+Try using the Simple app to log your foods and drinks and get personalized insights that can help you identify where to make small changes that deliver a big impact.
+Get started today by taking our Simple quiz.

 What are you fasting for?